-Employee's Checklist 3
+Employee's Checklist

 General Information about Workers' Compensation

 What is Workers' Compensation?
 5

 Scope of Coverage 5

 How Workers' Compensation is Administered 5

 Reporting a Work-Related Injury or Illness 6

 Seeking Medical Treatment 6

 Completing the Paperwork 6

 Where to Send Medical Bills 8

 Absence from Work for 1-5 Days 9

 Absence from Work for Six or More Days 9

 Wages & Disability Benefits 9

 Calculating Workers Compensation 9

 How Disability Income is Determined 10

 Temporary & Partial Disability Benefits 10

 Notification of Claim Approval or Denial 10

 Workers Compensation Payments 11

 When Benefits may be Stopped or Reduced 11

 Accruing Sick Leave & Vacation Credits 11

 Continuation of Health Insurance 12

 Medical Reports Related to Your Injury 12

 Appeal Process - When a Claim is Denied 12

 Returning to Work 14

-Resumption of a Claim 14
+Resumption of a Claim

-Other Disability Benefits 15
+Other Disability Benefits

-Telephone Numbers 🖀 and Addresses 🖃 16
+Telephone Numbers ≅ and Addresses ≡

-In the event you the employee are injured, have an accident on the job, or contracts a work-related illness the following steps must be taken by you:
+In the event you the employee have a work related incident, the following steps must be taken by you:

-- 1. Immediately report any work-related incident to your supervisor. - In case of an emergency, go directly to the Emergency Room

-2. Go to umb.edu/hr to complete all forms with 24 hours of incident (or call HR at (617) 287-5150 to obtain a copy of these forms) and return completed forms to HR:

-- Employee Incident Report(HRS-01) - Physician's Report (HRD) (if sought medical treatment) - Your treating health care provider may fax this directly to HR at (617) 287-5179
+- 1. Immediately report any work-related incident to your supervisor. - In case of an emergency, go directly to the Emergency Room - 2.
+Go to umb.edu/hr to complete all forms with 24 hours of incident (or call HR at (617) 287-5150 to obtain a copy of these forms) and return completed forms to HR: - Employee Incident Report(HRS-01) - Physician's Report (HRD) (if sought medical treatment) - O Your treating health care provider may fax this directly to HR at (617) 287-5179